Nick Reiner’s arraignment pushed to January in parents’ murder case

 He has not entered a plea and did not appear in court on Tuesday as expected because of unspecified health reasons, according to Mr Jackson.

+“The horrific and devastating loss of our parents, Rob and Michele Reiner, is something that no-one should ever experience.
+They weren’t just our parents; they were our best friends.”

+They said they were “grateful for the outpouring of condolences, kindness, and support we have received not only from family and friends but people from all walks of life”.

-Appearing outside the court on Wednesday, the lawyer said: “There are very, very complex and serious issues that are associated with this case.”
+Appearing outside the court on Wednesday, Mr Jackson said: “There are very, very complex and serious issues that are associated with this case.”

 He added: “We are set for January 7 for an arraignment.
 That’s the next court date, and that’s all I have to say at this point.